Ant-f/WorkingFilesList/README.md

 ## Installation

-After building the project, navigate to the output directory and launch `WorkingFilesList.vsix` to add the extension to Visual Studio.
+After building the project (using the Release build configuration as appropriate), navigate to the output directory and launch `WorkingFilesList.vsix` to add the extension to Visual Studio.
 Within Visual Studio, select [**View**] -> [**Other Windows**] -> [**Working Files List**] on the menu bar.